 How to Clean a Wine Decanter (Pro Tips from a Sommelier)

-Let’s be honest: wine decanters are beautiful, elegant… and a total pain to clean.
+Wine decanters are beautiful, elegant, help open your wine to the perfect degree, and also a total pain to clean.

-Those curves?
-Gorgeous.
-That narrow neck?
-An absolute nightmare when you realize there’s dried red wine staining the bottom like a crime scene.
+Those curves are completely gorgeous.
+That narrow neck, however, is an absolute nightmare when you realize there’s dried red wine staining the bottom like a crime scene left a little too long.

-I’ve tried it all: decanter brushes, those weird cleaning beads, swishing baking soda, boiling water (not recommended), and even risking dishwasher disasters.
-But nothing worked as effortlessly, or weirdly well, as the cleaning trick I’m about to share.
+I’ve tried it all: decanter brushes, those weird cleaning beads, swishing baking soda, boiling water (not recommended, don’t try it), and even risking dishwasher disasters.
+Nothing worked as effortlessly, or weirdly well, as the cleaning trick I’m about to share.

 After years of struggling with glassware, I’ve finally found the best way to clean a decanter: espresso machine cleaner.